On this page:

 Removing Animals from Traps: Any animal found in a trap must be removed.
 If the animal is alive and it is a legal species, it may either be released or humanely dispatched.
 It is unlawful to keep a trapped animal alive without a permit to possess captive wildlife.
 (Contact the Department for more information about captive wildlife.)

 Capture of Non-target Species: Any animal caught during a closed season for that species, must be released alive immediately; lynx and eagle are the exception, see the following protocol.
 In the unlikely event that an eagle or lynx is caught in a trap, a biologist or game warden must be notified immediately, before the animal is released.
-See What to do if I Catch a Lynx If a non-target species is found dead in the trap, the incident must be reported to a game warden as soon as possible and the animal must be surrendered over to the Department.
-If a lynx is found dead in a trap, it must be left in the trap and reported to a game warden as soon as possible.
+See What to do if I Catch a Lynx.
+If a non-target species that cannot be lawfully possessed is found dead in the trap, it must be reported to a game warden as soon as possible and before the animal is removed from the trap.
+The animal must be surrendered to a game warden or biologist within 48 hours from the time it was discovered.

 Carrying a Firearm: Any licensed trapper is allowed to carry a firearm at any time while tending traps (including nights and Sundays) for the sole purpose of dispatching trapped animals.
 However, any person prohibited from possessing a firearm under the Maine Revised Statutes, Title 15, Section 393 is prohibited from carrying a firearm during the open trapping season for the purpose of dispatching animals unless they have obtained a valid permit to carry a firearm.